GD-FPS: Growth-Driven Feedforward Parameter Selection for Efficient Fine-Tuning: Related Work

 \subsection{Addition-based Methods}

 Addition-based methods augment the model with new trainable components but typically incur two major drawbacks: increased inference overhead and substantial engineering complexity.

 The first drawback, increased inference overhead, arises in multiple forms.
-Adapter-based methods and their variants~\cite{houlsby2019parameter, chen2022adaptformer, gao2024clip, gao2023llama, wang2020k} insert additional modules directly into the model architecture, thereby enlarging both model size and computational graph, which results in slower inference.
+Adapter-based methods and their variants~\cite{houlsby2019parameter, chen2022adaptformer, gao2024clip, gao2023llama, wang2020k} insert additional modules directly into the model architecture, thereby enlarging model size and resulting in slower inference.
 While Low-Rank Adaptation (LoRA)~\cite{hu2021lora} mitigates this latency by merging low-rank matrices back into the original weights, it fails to address the second—and more critical—design challenge.

 The second drawback lies in the substantial engineering complexity, which limits these methods from being truly model- or task-agnostic.
 For approaches such as Adapters and LoRA, determining the optimal placement, dimensionality, and architecture of the new components presents a considerable design challenge that often depends on task-specific heuristics.
 Similarly, prompt-based methods, exemplified by Visual Prompt Tuning (VPT)~\cite{jia2022visual, ju2022prompting, hu2021knowledgeable, ding2021openprompt}, inject learnable context tokens into the input sequence, introducing their own design challenges while also incurring inference overhead by lengthening the input.
 This becomes problematic for models not designed to accommodate variable input lengths, thereby undermining their claim of universally applicable ``plug-and-play'' solutions.